Email Validation Testing: Test 9 Different Types of Emails

 It should be the entire team’s support and effort to completely test the email functionality of the application.
 This should be well-planned much before the actual testing starts and should go hand-in-hand while testing each component/associated component.

-Email Testing should have separate test cases written for each Email type covering all the aspects to test.
-This should be carried out in all types of testing Regression testing, Adhoc testing, Localization testing, UAT testing, and Production testing.
+Email Testing should have separate test cases written for each email type covering all aspects of the test.
+This should be carried out in all types of testing: Regression testing, Adhoc testing, Localization testing, UAT testing, and Production testing.

-Anything that goes wrong in Email in real-time, will leave a bad impression on the application, customers, and eventually, it carries forward to testers of that application.
-So Email Validation is a very crucial and much-required activity in Software testing.
+Anything that goes wrong in Email in real-time, will leave a bad impression on the application, customers, and eventually, it will carry forward to testers of that application.
+Therefore, Email Validation is a very crucial and much-required activity in Software testing.

 About the author: This post is written by STH author Nandini K. She is having 7+ years of experience in software testing mainly in web application testing.

-Let us know if you have any questions/suggestions.
+Let us know if you have any questions/suggestions in the comments section below.
+We would love to hear from you.

 Recommended Reading

-30 thoughts on “Email Validation Testing: How to Test the Email Functionality of an Application”
+30 thoughts on “Email Validation Testing: Test 9 Different Types of Emails”

 1. Good one.
 Can you post email validation rules or method as well?
 How to validate if the email id is valid or not while sending email?